 What can happen when you sext?

-Taking, sending or receiving a sexy image of a person under 18 is illegal – even if it’s of yourself!
+- Taking, sending or receiving a sexy image of a person under 18 can be illegal in some States – even if it’s of yourself!

 You may trust the person you're sexting with right now